LispCookbook/cl-cookbook/web.md

 - an `img/` directory,
 - an `index.html` file.

-To serve another directory, we give the option `document-root` to `easy-acceptor`.
+To serve another directory, we give the option `:document-root` to `easy-acceptor`.
 We can also set the slot with its accessor:

 ~~~lisp